ECOFLOW Portable Power Station RIVER 3

 Battery chemistry: LiFePO4 vs NMC explained

-The single biggest decision when buying a power station isn't capacity or brand — it's chemistry.
+The single biggest decision when buying a power station isn't capacity or brand.
+It's chemistry.

 LiFePO4 (lithium iron phosphate) is the chemistry used in serious off-grid systems, electric buses, and increasingly in EVs.
 It has three properties that matter for portable power: